elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 </html>
 ```

-Try adding `padding` to all the below CSS properties at the same time using VSCode commands.
+Try adding `padding` to all the CSS selectors at the same time using VSCode commands.